martinmqz/martinmqz/README.md

 ### 🔍 Latest Personal Projects
 These are experiments, prototypes, and ideas I’ve built outside of work—often to explore architectural patterns, test onboarding flows, or just scratch a technical itch.
 Some are polished, some are playful, all reflect my curiosity and love for developer tooling.

+- 🧠 **dev-notes**
+[repo](https://github.com/martinmqz/dev-notes) is my living knowledge base — a modular collection of frontend, backend, and AI workflow insights.
+I use it to track ideas, document reusable patterns, and share practical tips with the developer community.
+Whether you're exploring React performance tricks, API design strategies, or prompt engineering experiments, this repo is built for clarity, reuse, and public impact.

 - 🚀 **React Component Scaffolder**
   CLI tool for generating accessible React components with tests, Storybook, and docs.
   [npm Package](https://www.npmjs.com/package/react-component-scaffolder)